walterhiggins/WMPJS/book-outline.md

 ### Asking questions

 Most programming languages provide a function which can be used to ask a question.
-Javascript runs in many different environments.
-The most common way to run Javascript is in Web Browsers where Javascript comes with a special *prompt()* function which can be used to ask website visitors questions by displaying a small window (known as a *dialog box*) with a question, an *input field* where you type the answer and OK and Cancel buttons.
+JavaScript runs in many different environments.
+The most common way to run JavaScript is in Web Browsers where JavaScript comes with a special *prompt()* function which can be used to ask website visitors questions by displaying a small window (known as a *dialog box*) with a question, an *input field* where you type the answer and OK and Cancel buttons.
 This style of user interaction is called *modal* because the user cannot do anything else until they close the *dialog* window.
 You can see an example of what a modal dialog looks like below:

 ![](images/chapter-09/modal-dialog.png)

 The problem with modal dialogs is that they interrupt the program and the program can't resume until the user closes the dialog by clicking either OK or Cancel.
 This could be a problem in a fast-paced game like Minecraft where you wouldn't want such a question to appear while you were fighting off a horde of zombies.
-Unlike Javascript in the browser, Javascript in Minecraft does not have a *prompt()* function but you *can* ask players questions using the *input* module.
+Unlike JavaScript in the browser, JavaScript in Minecraft does not have a *prompt()* function but you *can* ask players questions using the *input* module.
 The questions will not appear in a modal dialog, instead appearing as a message on the player's screen.
 What's more, Players do not have to answer the question immediately.
 The *input()* function takes 3 parameters:

 1. The player you want to ask a question of.
 2. The question you want to ask.